 - Intellectual property rights: For example, patents and open access computer programs developed by you; state up to 10 of your most relevant.

 Quality is the fundamental criterion when the Swedish Research Council allocates grants to research.
-Your application is assessed in competition with the other applications on the basis of the following assessment criteria.
+Your application is evaluated in competition with the other applications on the basis of the following evaluation criteria.

-Your application is assessed by a review panel consisting of Swedish and international members who are active in artistic research.
+Your application for research project grant within artistic research is evaluated by a review panel consisting of Swedish and international members who are active in artistic research.

 The projects will be assessed as artistic research.
 Based on the Vienna Declaration on Artistic Research, this is defined as research through means of high level artistic practice and reflection; an epistemic inquiry, directed towards increasing knowledge, insight, understanding and skills.
 Artistic research covers all artistic practices, and the result of the research consequently relate to a broad artistic field, either intradisciplinary, or inter- or transdisciplinary.
 It is thus not necessary for each individual project to contribute to the entire field of artistic research, instead it is sufficient to contribute to your own field.